casemiromjm/ItemSwap/README.md

 -->

 ### Features and Assumptions

+#### **1. Item Posting**
+- Users can easily upload items they no longer need by filling out a simple form with essential details: type of item, name, description, image, location (latitude and longitude).
+This helps others find items in their area.
+- **Types of items**:
+   Art & Decor,
+  Baby Products,
+  Books,
+  Clothing,
+  Collectibles,
+  Electronics,
+  Food & Beverages,
+  Furniture,
+  Garden & Outdoor,
+  Health & Beauty,
+  Home Appliances,
+  Industrial Equipment,
+  Jewelry & Accessories,
+  Musical Instruments,
+  Office Supplies,
+  Pet Supplies,
+  Sports Equipment,
+  Tools & Hardware,
+  Toys & Games,
+  Transports,
+  Other,

+#### **2. Search and Browse**
+- Users can search for items they need by type, keyword, location, or simply by time.
+- A powerful search functionality ensures users can find what they’re looking for.

+#### **3. Chat and Communication**
+- When a user finds an item they want, they can initiate a chat with the item’s owner to discuss the details, such as condition, availability, and logistics.
+- The chat function ensures safe and easy communication between users to coordinate the exchange of items.

+#### **4. Item Swapped**
+- Once a successful exchange is made, both parties mark the item as "swapped."
+This removes the item from the database, ensuring it’s no longer available for others and maintaining the integrity of the system.
+- Both parties are notified when the swap is completed.

+#### **5. User Profiles**
+- Each user has a profile where they can customize their picture, username, and password.
+This fosters trust within the community.
+- A **transaction history** displays the number of items they’ve given and received, showcasing their activity and contribution to the platform.

+#### **6. Sustainability and Social Impact**
+- ItemSwap emphasizes eco-friendliness by promoting the reuse of goods instead of sending them to landfills.
+The app's design highlights the importance of reducing waste and reusing items to help the environment.

+#### **7. Free Transactions**
+- All transactions within ItemSwap are completely free.
+There are no costs involved, ensuring that everyone has equal access to the items they need, regardless of their financial situation.
+This supports people who cannot afford to buy new goods.

+#### **8. Location-based Services**
+- Location features allow users to search for items within a certain radius of their location.
+This makes the exchange process easier and more feasible for people to arrange meetups or deliveries locally.

+#### **9. Notifications and Alerts**
+- Users receive notifications when they receive a message in the chat.
+Notifications help keep the process active and engaging.

 <!--
 Indicate an  initial/tentative list of high-level features - high-level capabilities or desired services of the system that are necessary to deliver benefits to the users.
  - Feature XPTO - a few words to briefly describe the feature